Mary-Wanyama/example/readme.md

 # index-file

 ## Table of content

-order Lists:
->About The Project
+1. About The Project
->License
->Contact
->Acknowledgements
+2. License
+3. Contact
+4. Acknowledgements

 ## About The Project
 >This site is primarily built in html and custom css.>The main reason for creating this site is to bridge the communication